jupyter/extension-builder/README.md

 Reasons to deduplicate code include:

 - being able to use `instanceof()` on an object to determine if it is the same class (a technique used by phosphor's drag-drop mechanism)
-- sharing of module-private state between different consumers, such as a list of client-side running kernels in `jupyter-js-services`.
+- sharing of module-private state between different consumers, such as a list of client-side running kernels in `@jupyterlab/services`.

 All client-side `require()` calls are synchronous, which means that the bundles containing the `define()` modules must be loaded prior to using